givebutter/laravel-keyable/README.md

 ### Keys Without Models

 Sometimes you may not want to attach a model to an API key (if you wanted to have administrative access to your API).
-By default this functionality is turned off,
+By default this functionality is turned off:

 ```php
 <?php